← Back to 史記

 59

-Xiao Gong died, and his son Hui Wen Jun was established.
+Duke Xiao died, and his son, Lord Huiwen, took the throne.
 In this year, they executed Wei Yang.
 When Yang first applied laws for Qin, the laws were not carried out, and the crown prince violated the prohibitions.
 Yang said: 'The laws are not carried out because of the noble relatives.
 If your lordship must carry out the laws, start with the crown prince.
 The crown prince cannot be tattooed, so tattoo his tutor master.'
 Then the laws were greatly used, and the Qin people were governed.
-When Xiao Gong died and the crown prince was established, many in the clan residence resented Yang.
-Yang fled, so they regarded him as rebellious, and finally chariot-tore him to make an example throughout the Qin state.
+When Duke Xiao died and the crown prince was established, many members of the ruling clan resented Yang.
+Yang fled, so they regarded him as a rebel, and finally tore him apart with chariots as a warning throughout the Qin state.

 60

-In Hui Wen Jun's first year, people from Chu, Han, Zhao, and Shu came for audience.
+In Lord Huiwen’s first year, envoys from Chu, Han, Zhao, and Shu came to court.
 In the second year, the Son of Heaven congratulated.
-In the third year, the wang was crowned.
+In the third year, the king underwent the capping ceremony.
 In the fourth year, the Son of Heaven presented civil and martial sacrificial meat.
-Qi and Wei became wang.
+Qi and Wei each adopted the royal title.

 61